Top-Form-Investment/spree_wirecard_wcp/README.md

   - Benefit from Wirecard Bank's license to conclude credit card acceptance contracts (acquiring) and issue credit cards.
   - With Wirecard Collecting only a single contract is required for payouts within various payment methods.
   - Support of recurring payments (subscriptions, one-click checkout).

-Our Online Guides provide further information on payment methods and additional features: https://guides.wirecard.at/

-## Installation
-Our Online Guides also provide technical documentation, installation and configuration instructions for the [extension](https://guides.wirecard.at/doku.php/shop_plugins:spree_wcp:start "Installation details").